-The biotope occurs in reduced (18-30 ppt) or variable (18-35 ppt) salinity, (JNCC, 2015), the decrease in salinity assessed at the benchmark is to low salinity (<18 ppt).
-The available evidence (summarised below) suggests that the characterizing species are tolerant of a short-term decrease to low salinity but it is likely that for species such as Limecola balthica long-term reductions would lead to mortality.
+The biotope occurs in full salinity, (JNCC, 2015).
+The decrease in salinity assessed at the benchmark is to reduced salinity (18-30ppt).
+The available evidence and existence of similar subbiotopes in reduced or variable salinity (within the LS.LSa.LMx.GvMu.HedMx group suggests that the characterizing species are tolerant of a short-term decrease to low salinity but it is likely that for species such as Limecola balthica long-term reductions would lead to mortality.
+A similar biotope with Scrobicularia plana occurs in muddy sediments (LS.LMu.MEst.HedMacScr), suggesting that the key characterizing species are tolerant of reduced salinity.